mina-fady1/Latex-Converter/README.md

   - Run `npm install` inside the project root directory so `node_modules/mathjax` is installed.
 - **API Key Errors**:
   - Verify that your Gemini key is active in Google AI Studio or your OpenRouter key has access to the Mistral model.
+- **LaTeX Syntax Errors during SVG Generation**:
+  - If MathJax reports invalid LaTeX syntax, inspect the code in the monospace editor to ensure braces and environments (such as `\begin{aligned}...\end{aligned}`) are balanced.

 ---

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.